FASP-QAT/qat-documentation/README.md

 There are several ways to contribute to our documentation:

 1. **Direct Editing**: Each page has an "Edit this page" link at the bottom.
-Clicking this will take you to GitHub where you can suggest changes.
+Clicking this will take you to GitHub where you can make changes directly to the documentation.

-2. **Visual Editor**: We provide a user-friendly editor for non-technical users:
-   - Go to [/admin](/admin) to login to the Decap CMS editor
-   - Go to [/cms](/cms) to login to the Sveltia CMS editor

-Note: you will need to have a GitHub account and authenticate with GitHub.
+2. **Visual Editor**: No visual editor is currently supported, but you can use an external application to edit the documentation and commit the changes to this Github repository.

 3. **File Creation**: Documentation pages are written in Markdown (.md) or MDX (.mdx) format:
    - Markdown (.md) files are simple text files with basic formatting